snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 data.
 These files can be imported into external tools for additional
 analysis:

-- **Scatter plots**: Visualize input-output relationships to identify trends missed by correlation coefficients
+- **Scatterplots**: Visualize input-output relationships to identify trends missed by correlation coefficients
 - **Regression analysis**: Perform stepwise or best-subsets regression to identify significant parameters